The BEST way for expats to buy a house in the Netherlands

 Step 2: House hunting

-Once your mortgage is calculated, you can start house hunting for houses in the price range of your mortgage.
-Starting 2018, you can only use your mortgage to finance your house.
-You can’t use your mortgage to buy furniture or even to pay for advisory, notary, or taxation costs.
-Those costs, however, are tax deductible if they are directly related to the mortgage application.
+Once your mortgage is calculated, you can start house hunting within your price range.
+Since 2018, you can only finance up to 100% of the property value.
+You can’t use your mortgage to buy furniture or pay for advisory, notary, or valuation costs.
+However, these costs are tax deductible if they are directly related to the mortgage application.

-If you do decide to search for a house on your own however that’s totally fine as well.
-The website with the biggest choice in houses in the Netherlands is www.funda.nl.
-From that website, you can just call the selling realtor and make an appointment to see the house.
+If you do decide to search for a house on your own that is possible as well.
+The website with the best selection in the Netherlands is Funda (www.funda.nl).
+Through that website, you can call the selling realtor and make an appointment to see the house.
 We also offer purchase guidance services for clients who are buying without an agent but do need some guidance in the process (such as going through the purchase agreement with you).

-Once you found a house and were able to agree with the current homeowners about the price of the house, you can go on and sign a provisional purchase contract.
+Once you found a house and agreed on a price and conditions with the current homeowners, you can sign a provisional purchase agreement.
 Don’t let the word provisional confuse you, this is actually a binding contract.
-After receiving the contract, you have 3 days to change your mind.
-If you change your mind after those 3 days, you’ll have to pay a fine that’s 10% of the price you’ve agreed to pay for the house.
+After signing the agreement, you have 3 days to change your mind.
+If you change your mind after those 3 days, you’ll have to pay a fine up to 10% of the agreed purchase price.

-You can, however, put limiting conditions in the contract.
+You can, however, put limiting conditions in the purchase agreement.
 Those conditions help dissolve the contract without having to pay the fine.
-One of the conditions often mentioned in such contracts is the condition that your mortgage comes through.
-It’s also a good idea to include the condition of an approval of an architectural inspection.
-If you let an architectural engineer (we can set you up with one as well) inspect the home you want to buy, you can make sure that the house doesn’t have any defects that can cost you a lot of money.
-And if a defect is found, the condition in your contract allows you to renegotiate the price so you have money left to fix the defect.
-The best time to get the inspection done is in the 3 days after you’ve received the provisional purchase contract.
+One of the conditions often included is the financial clauses for your mortgage to be approved.
+It is also a good idea to include a condition for a technical inspection so you can make sure that the house doesn’t have any defects that can cost you a lot of money.
+If a major defect is found, the condition in your contract allows you to renegotiate the price or cancel the deal.

-Next stop: back to your financial advisor to complete your mortgage filing.
+Next stop: back to your financial advisor to complete your mortgage application.

 Step 5: Get the keys to your new home

 See how easy that was?
-Either Liaget or Serge will guide you through every step of buying your new home.
+You can expect us to guide you through every step of buying your new home.
 We’re all about making your life in the Netherlands as easy and comfortable as possible.
-That’s why we don’t stop at helping you to finance your new home.
-To really take the burden off for you, we even set up your utilities such as water, electricity, gas, and internet.
+That is why we don’t stop at helping you finance your new home.
+We also can set up your insurances or utilities such as water, electricity, gas, and internet.
 Or we can refer you to a tax advisor to help you set up the tax rebate.
 Just like with every other advice we give, we’re unbiased and give you options to choose from.

-Imagine yourself sitting in your new living room that first night after you’ve moved in.
-You’re relaxed and your house is fully functional.
-You think to yourself: “I’ve never moved houses this fast and easy.
-Heck, I’m not even tired!”
+Imagine yourself sitting in your new living room after you’ve moved in.
+You are relaxed and your house is fully functional.
+You think to yourself: “I never moved house this fast and easy!”

 Are you ready to get serious about buying a house?
-Contact us at firstname.lastname@example.org or fill in the contact form below to set up a free non-binding orientation meeting.
+Contact us at firstname.lastname@example.org or fill in the contact form below to set up a free mortgage consult by phone, videochat or in person.